University of California College of the Law, San Francisco: Organization and structure

-UC Law SF is managed by a nine-member board of directors.
+UC Law SF is managed by an eleven-member board of directors.
 The UC Law SF's board of directors exists independently of, and is not controlled by, the Regents of the University of California.
-Pursuant to California law, eight of the directors are appointed by the governor of California.
-Pursuant to the UC Law SF constitutive documents, the ninth director must be a direct lineal descendant of UC Law SF founder Serranus Clinton Hastings.
+Pursuant to California law, ten of the directors are appointed by the governor of California.
+Pursuant to the UC Law SF constitutive documents, the eleventh director must be a direct lineal descendant of UC Law SF founder Serranus Clinton Hastings.
 The Hastings family member now serving on the board is Claes H. Lewenhaupt.

 UC Law SF's detachment from the UC Regents gives it a broad degree of independence in shaping educational and fiscal policies; however, due to a shrinking California education budget, UC Law SF must also compete for limited educational funds against its fellow UC campuses.
 Despite the apparent competition among the UC law schools, UC Law SF was able to maintain its traditionally high standards without having to decrease class size or raise tuition to higher levels than fellow UC law schools, until the California budget crisis in June 2009, first raised the possibility of slashing $10 million in state funding.

 A few days later, however, lawmakers rejected the harsh budget cut, agreeing to cut only $1 million and apparently preventing dramatic tuition hikes.

 Under California law, if the government ever cuts funding to UC Law SF to below the 19th-century figure of $7,000 a year, the state must return the $100,000, plus interest, to the Hastings family.
 State Sen. Mark Leno (D-San Francisco) has argued that the rejected $10 million budget cut, in abandoning state financial support for the school, would have allowed the Hastings family to launch an expensive court fight to reclaim the $100,000 plus hefty interest.